terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 ```

 {:start="2"}
-2. By default our patcher script will use these root credentials to create a database and user by name 'georegistry' which the georegistry will use.
+2. By default the GeoPrism patcher script will use these root credentials to create a database and user by name 'georegistry' which the georegistry will use.
 If you want to change this you can by modifying `georegistry-server/src/main/resources/runwaysdk/server.properties`.
 You can also modify the database port here.

 ## Install NodeJS